OneDrive for Business

 Recommended for sharing with external collaborators X

-Synchronize files with your Windows computer X X
+Synchronize files with a Windows computer X X

 Live collaboration on MS Office documents via the web X

-Simple, one-click sharing of cloud documents with colleagues from your desktop XX
+Simple, one-click sharing of cloud documents with colleagues from a desktop XX

 Edit Office documents using Office mobile apps for iOS (iPhone, iPad) X X